rmsrosa/random_notes/docs/src/generative/score_and_langevin.md

 ```
 where $k_B$ is the Boltzmann constant and $T$ is the temperature of the fluid.

-The white noise is highly irregular, so the equation above is made rigorous with the theory of stochatic differential equations when casted in the form
+The white noise is highly irregular, so the equation above is made rigorous with the theory of stochastic differential equations when casted in the form
 ```math
     \mathrm{d}V_t = \nu V_t \;\mathrm{d}t + \sigma \;\mathrm{d}W_t,
 ```